conduitio-labs/conduit-connector-dropbox/README.md

       - id: example
         plugin: "dropbox"
         settings:
-          # SourceConfigParam must be provided by the user.
-          # Type: string
-          # Required: yes
-          sourceConfigParam: ""
           # Token is used to authenticate API access.
           # Type: string
           # Required: yes
           token: ""
+          # Size of a file chunk in bytes to split large files, maximum is 4MB.
+          # Type: int
+          # Required: no
+          fileChunkSizeBytes: "3145728"
+          # Timeout for Dropbox longpolling requests.
+          # Type: duration
+          # Required: no
+          longpollTimeout: "30s"
+          # Path of the Dropbox directory to read/write files.
+Empty path
+          # implies root directory.
+          # Type: string
+          # Required: no
+          path: ""
+          # Maximum number of retry attempts.
+          # Type: int
+          # Required: no
+          retries: "0"
+          # Delay between retry attempts.
+          # Type: duration
+          # Required: no
+          retryDelay: "10s"
           # Maximum delay before an incomplete batch is read from the source.
           # Type: duration
           # Required: no